misken/sim_chime_scenario_runner/README.md

 See release notes for details.

-Changed the version numbering to specifically indate which major CHIME version this is compatible with as I have to adapt to their canges.
+Changed the version numbering to specifically indate which major CHIME version this is compatible with as I have to adapt to their changes.

 ### Changes in parameters file (2020-04-08)